Daniel Traub: North Philadelphia

 North Philadelphia is a photographic portrait of a neighborhood in prolonged crisis.
 The book presents a glimpse into an urban area that hovers between decay and possibility, and is emblematic of many such regions across the United States.
-Made between 2008-2013, North Philadelphia combines images of dilapidated homes, vacant lots, and street corners with portraits of the residents.
+Made between 2008 and 2013, North Philadelphia combines images of dilapidated homes, vacant lots, and street corners with portraits of the residents.

 Traub's North Philadelphia has inspired the film Night Comes On to play in Philadelphia.

 Little North Road

 Little North Road is a photographic collaboration that looks at a pedestrian bridge in the middle of Guangzhou.
 The bridge serves as a symbolic gateway into China from Africa.
 At the heart of this project is a selection of images collected from two Chinese itinerant portrait photographers, Wu Yong Fu and Zeng Xian Fang.
 Equipped with digital cameras, they have made a living making portraits for Africans and other groups who wanted a memento of their time in China.
-Daniel Traub’s photographs on the bridge and immediate vicinity explore the broader dynamics of the area and provide a context through which to see these portraits.
+Daniel Traub's photographs on the bridge and immediate vicinity explore the broader dynamics of the area and provide a context through which to see these portraits.